Digg is an independent, advertiser-supported website and may receive compensation for some links to products and services throughout this website.

 We've all had that moment after talking with a friend when we start seeing targeted ads related to our topic of discussion on a social media platform or internet browser.
 This prompts the question: Is my phone always listening to me?
 Or is it just a weird coincidence?

-As people around the globe continue to ask this question regularly, the possibility of it being a coincidence seems increasingly implausible.
+With people around the globe asking this question regularly, the possibility of it being a coincidence seems increasingly implausible.
 Read on to see if your phone is listening in on your conversations and, if so, what you can do about it.

 Ads by Money.
 We may be compensated if you click this ad.AdAds by Money disclaimer